First: Download GRAKN.AI

-To test that the installation is working correctly, we will load a simple ontology and some data from a file, basic-genealogy.gql and test it in the Graql shell and Grakn Visualiser.
-The basic-genealogy.gql file will be included in the /examples folder of the Grakn installation zip from release 0.11.0 and onwards.
-You can also download it from the Grakn repo on Github.
-In the code below, we assume that the file is in the /examples folder.
+To test that the installation is working correctly, we will load a simple ontology and some data from a file and test it in the Graql shell and Grakn visualiser.
+The file we will use is basic-genealogy.gql, which is included in the /examples folder of the Grakn installation zip.

-Type in the following to load the example graph.
+Type in the following in the terminal to load the example graph.
 This starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete.

 ./bin/graql.sh -f ./examples/basic-genealogy.gql

-Then type the following to start the Graql shell in its interactive (REPL) mode, type:
+Then type the following to start the Graql shell in its interactive (REPL) mode: